 Makeup is a total confidence booster, and it can be seriously therapeutic to swatch on.
-At times, however, it can also seem daunting to know exactly the order in which to apply a full face.
+At times, however, it can also seem daunting to know exactly the order in which to apply a full face or in general how to apply it.
 “In reality, there are only so many products you can successfully put on—and they must be applied with a strategy that’s not ‘more is better’,” says Shawn Towne, makeup artist and global educator for Jane Iredale Cosmetics.

 Before you begin applying your color cosmetics, allow your skin-care products (think moisturizer! sunscreen! serum!) to set for 30 minutes.
 And remember: When it comes to layering your makeup, you need to consider the texture first, says Towne.
 Creams, gels, and liquids should be applied before any powders to avoid pilling, so use this as a starting point and then build on it and tailor it, according to what works best for you.

 Keep scrolling to learn exactly how to apply your makeup in the right order.